JoshuaGrams/philtre2d/doc/objects/World.md

 World
 =====

+An object representing a Box2D physics world.
+Having a World in the scene-tree is required for using [Bodies](objects/Body.md), and every Body must be a descendant of a World (it is recommended that any dynamic bodies are direct children of the World).

+Worlds dispense collision event callbacks to the relevant objects, and can do debug drawing of contacts.

 ### World(xg, yg, sleep, disableBegin, disableEnd, disablePre, disablePost)
 Creates a new object for passing updates to the physics world as part of the scene-tree.
 Each World object has its own physics world and its own callbacks.
 By default all callbacks are enabled.